Gamsammot Park

-Gamsammot Park is a park that is located in Daegu Seo-gu, South Korea.
-There was Gamsam-mot (Lake).
-The name is changed from Gamsam Park to Gamsammot Park in November 2010.
+Gamsammot Park is a park located in Daegu Seo-gu, South Korea.
+There was Gamsam-mot (lake).
+The park was renamed from Gamsam Park to Gamsammot Park in November 2010.

-The area is comparatively small to 16,332 m².
+It has a comparatively small area, at 16,332 m^{2}.

-There are Dalseong High School, Gyungun Middle School, Duryu Park etc. near the Gamsam park.
+Nearby places of interest include Dalseong High School, Gyungun Middle School and Duryu Park.
 It is close to the Duryu Station of Daegu Subway Line 2.